perladvent/perldotcom/content/article/observing-coronavirus-with-raku.md

 Filtering data
 --------------

-For our second case, the hash values  are not scalars but hashes themselves The `>>` hyperoperator can be used to extract deeply located data.
+For our second case, the hash values are not scalars but hashes themselves.
+The `>>` hyperoperator can be used to extract deeply located data.
 Let me demonstrate this on a simplified data fragment:

 ```perl
 my %data =